Chris Taylor Preview, Player Props: Dodgers vs. Nationals

 Chris Taylor At The Plate

-- Taylor has driven in a run in 27 games this season (27.8%), including 11 games with more than one RBI (11.3%).
-He has also driven home three or more of his team's runs in four contests.
+- Taylor has driven in a run in 28 games this season (28.3%), including 12 games with more than one RBI (12.1%).
+He has also driven in three or more of his team's runs in four contests.

+- He has scored in 36.4% of his games this season, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.